nuxt/image/docs/content/en/options.md

 ## `providers`

-Providers are integration between the image module and images service providers like cloudinary.
-Using specific provider meand that your images are being transformed by specifig service.
+Providers are an integration between the image module and images service providers like cloudinary.
+Using a specific provider means that your images are being transformed by the specific service.
-There are planty of image server providers, currently we are supporting some providers out of box.
+There are plenty of image service providers.
+Currently we are supporting some providers out of box.

-To use any provider list them inside `nuxt.config`, You can use [internal providers](/providers) or [create custom provider](/custom-provider).
+To use any provider, list them inside `nuxt.config.js`.
+You can use [internal providers](/providers) or [create a custom provider](/custom-provider).
 Here is a sample to use `cloudinary`:

 <code-group>